CraftingSoftware/practical01/README.md

 ## Receiving Assistance

-If you are having trouble completing any part of this project, then please talk with either the course instructor or a student technical during the practical session.
+If you are having trouble completing any part of this project, then please talk with either the course instructor or a student technical leader during the practical session.
 Alternatively, you may ask questions in the Discord channel for this course.
 Finally, you can schedule a meeting during the course instructor's office hours.